-Establish Yourself as a Diverse Company
+2. Establish Yourself as a Diverse Company

-Promoting yourself as a diversity-friendly workforce won’t mean much if you don’t practice it day-to-day as well.
-Build a company culture based on respect for different people, the free sharing of ideas, and promotion of people based on merit.
+Make sure your website reflects the diversity of your workforce—blog about it or create a recruiting video dedicated to workplace diversity.
+However, promoting yourself as a diversity-friendly workforce won’t mean much if you don’t also practice it daily.
+Build a company culture based on respect for different people, the free sharing of ideas, and the promotion of people based on merit.

-Create Job Descriptions That Promote Diversity
+3. Create Job Descriptions That Promote Diversity

-This goes beyond gender-neutral language.
+A diverse job description goes beyond gender-neutral language.
 If you use templates, be sure the requirements are accurate to the job.
-Nice-to-haves don’t just narrow down qualifications—they decrease the opportunity for diversity.
-According to Forbes, for example, men are more likely to apply for jobs when they meet only 60% of requirements, while women tend to apply only if they meet them all.
+Nice-to-haves, for example, can decrease the opportunity for diversity.
+According to Forbes, men are more likely to apply for jobs when they meet only 60% of requirements, while women tend to apply only if they meet them all.

 Learn more about how to write, publish, and follow up on a strong job description.

-Have a Blind Hiring Process
+5. Have a Blind Hiring Process

 What Laws Govern Diversity Hiring?